 IHP have sent four shipments of essential medicines and medical supplies in partnership with Anera.
 These shipments are supporting over 140,000 patients.

-With the increasing scale of the crisis across the region, we continue to respond to urgent medical needs and have a further three shipments in development that will support more than 103,700 patients over the coming weeks.
+With the increasing scale of the crisis across the region, we continue to respond to urgent medical needs and have further shipments in development that will support more than hundreds of thousands of patients over the coming months.

 We are working tirelessly to source and send more medicines to meet the growing needs.
 We urgently need your support to continue this life-saving work.
 Will you help us bring hope and better access to health to those affected by this crisis?